awsdocs/amazon-s3-developer-guide/doc_source/intro-lifecycle-rules.md

     + Amazon S3 won't take any action if there are one or more object versions and the delete marker is the current version\.

     + If the current object version is the only object version and it is also a delete marker \(also referred as an *expired object delete marker*, where all object versions are deleted and you only have a delete marker remaining\), Amazon S3 removes the expired object delete marker\.
 You can also use the expiration action to direct Amazon S3 to remove any expired object delete markers\.
 For an example, see [Example 7: Removing Expired Object Delete Markers](lifecycle-configuration-examples.md#lifecycle-config-conceptual-ex7)\.
-**Important**
- Amazon S3 removes an expired object delete marker no sooner than 48 hours after the object expired\.

     The additional considerations for Amazon S3 to manage expiration are as follows: